He Died with a Felafel in His Hand: Synopsis

 Birmingham's narrative is interspersed with humorous testimonials from other veterans of the Australian share house lifestyle, and descriptions of common share house paraphernalia, such as the bucket bong, the ubiquitous "brown couch", and milk crates serving as makeshift furniture.

+Public Performances

+In the late 1990s and early 2000s, a group performed a close stage version of the book at the Dorcas Hotel in Melbourne, which was known as a comedy venue at the time.
+Actors would sometimes change roles between different performances.

 Reception

 In Review called it part of "Brisbane’s Holy Trinity of Gen X Lit... a knockabout comedy, but with serious bits that people always forget are in there, and was required reading for anyone who lived in a share house or who just wanted to read a funny book."